 About the Careers Pathway Scheme

-The purpose of the scheme is to grow the number and mix of advisers in the farm advisory sector.
+The purpose of the scheme is to grow the number and diversity of advisers in the primary industry advisory sector.

 Independent advisory companies and whenua Māori entities may be eligible to receive financial support when hiring new advisers or upskilling existing staff.